 An SLList (singly-linked list) is a sequence of Nodes.
 Each node u stores a data value u.x and a reference u.next to the next node in the sequence.
-For the last node w in the sequence, w.next = null
+For the last node w in the sequence, w.next = nil the first and last node in the sequence, as well as an integer n to keep track of the length of the sequence: